ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ### Kubernetes Operator

 It is important to note that the deployment and management of stateful application in Kubernetes should, now, use the proposed [Operator Framework](https://github.com/operator-framework) introduced by Red Hat and Google.
-One important contribution is the [Strinmzi kafka operator](https://github.com/strimzi/strimzi-kafka-operator) that simplify the deployment of Kafka within k8s by adding a set of operators to deploy and manage kafka cluster, manage topics and manage users.
+One important contribution is the [Strimzi Kafka operator](https://github.com/strimzi/strimzi-kafka-operator) that simplifies the deployment of Kafka within k8s by adding a set of operators to deploy and manage Kafka clusters, topics, users and more.

 ## Multi regions for disaster recovery